germinateplatform/germinate-server/docs/config.md

 dashboard.categories      = <comma separated list of the dashboard categories to show. any of: 'germplasm', 'markers', 'maps', 'traits', 'climates', 'compounds', 'locations', 'datasets', 'datasetsGenotype', 'datasetsTrials', 'datasetsAllelefreq', 'datasetsClimate', 'datasetsCompound', 'experiments', 'groups', 'images', 'fileresources'; don't include the quotes>
 # Pages can be hidden for example if you don't have that kind of data.
 hidden.pages              = <names of those pages that should be hidden from the user interface (https://github.com/germinateplatform/germinate-vue/blob/master/src/router/index.js)>
+hidden.pages.autodiscover = <set to true to make Germinate auto-discover which pages to show on the client based on what data is available in the database>
 # Columns of each table can be hidden.
 Note that this only takes effect the first time Germinate is loaded.
 # Afterwards we cannot overwrite the client configuration as the user may have chosen to show/hide different columns.
 # The values are comma-separated lists of the column keys found in the corresponsing client components found here: https://github.com/germinateplatform/germinate-vue/tree/master/src/components/tables